masastack/MASA.Framework/src/Data/IdGenerator/Masa.Contrib.Data.IdGenerator.NormalGuid/README.md

 ## Masa.Contrib.Data.IdGenerator.SimpleGuid

-Masa.Contrib.Data.IdGenerator.SimpleGuid is a simple id constructor that provides a unique identifier of type Guid
+Masa.Contrib.Data.IdGenerator.SimpleGuid is a simple guid constructor that provides a unique identifier of type Guid

 ## Example: